iainctduncan/papers/papers/tenor-2023/tenor-paper-draft.rst

 confident that all parameters will be used in the very first calcuation of audio, as opposed to potentially arriving to the instrument after the first sample of audio is rendered, as can be the case with MIDI.
 This because sending many paramaters to a MIDI instrument requires sending many sequential controller messages over a serial network.
 Additionally, we are given 32 or 64 bit accuracy in floating point numbers, compared to the MIDI 7 and 14 bit numbers.
+(CITE)

 Tooling
 ^^^^^^^^^